mogita/monsts/README.md

 # MONSTS

-Run, customize and scale your Mastodon server with ease.
+Create, customize and scale your Mastodon server with ease.
 Monsts stands for Mastodon Of Not So Typical Setup.
+Read my [blog article](https://mogita.com/a-personal-mastodon-instance-setup) for why and how I made this project.

 # Features